novaardiansyah/novaardiansyah/README.md

 I am very open to anyone to share, learn, and work together with me.
 Join me in contributing to the project I built here, look around and hope you like it.
 Don't forget to stare okay!
 Enjoyyy..

-<b><i>EVERY DIGIT OF THE CODE ON THIS ACCOUNT IS THE SOLE PROPERTY OF NOVA ARDIANSYAH, IS NOT BOUND BY ANY "AGENCY/POLITICS/ORGANIZATION" AND HAS BEEN AUTHORIZED BY AN OFFICIAL MIT LICENSE.</i></b>
+<b><i>EVERY DIGIT OF THE CODE ON THIS ACCOUNT IS THE SOLE PROPERTY OF NOVA ARDIANSYAH, IS NOT BOUND BY ANY "AGENCY/POLITICS/ORGANIZATION" AND HAS BEEN PROTECTED BY AN OFFICIAL MIT LICENSE.</i></b>

 ### Stats:
 <details>